WPP snaps up award-winning AKQA agency

 AKQA, which is regularly named Agency of the Year at industry awards, employs 1,160 staff in offices across the United States, Europe and Shanghai.
-WPP put the enterprise value on a presentation on its website at $540 million.
+WPP put the enterprise value on a presentation on its website at $540 million (342.69 million pounds).

 The group, which has forecast revenues for 2012 of $230 million following $189 million in 2011, will still be run as an independent and stand-alone brand within WPP and be led by its founder and Chief Executive Ajaz Ahmed and Chairman Tom Bedecarre.